aecon/AggreQuant/README.md

-# aSynAggreCount
+# AggreQuant

 A codebase for automated analysis of High Content Screens.

 The input image-data are assumed to be generated from High Content Screen plates, with multiple fields of view acquired per well, and 3 channels recorded per field, corresponding to nuclei, cells, and aggregates.
-For a 384-well plate with 9 fields per well, 10'368 images are acquired in total per plate which are processed by the **aSynAggreCount** package to quantify aggregate-positive cells.
+For a 384-well plate with 9 fields per well, 10'368 images are acquired in total per plate which are processed by the **AggreQuant** package to quantify aggregate-positive cells.
-For each image, **aSynAggreCount** performs image pre-processing to correct for the presence of uneven illumination and digitization noise, then performs segmentation of the structures of interest (nuclei, cells, aggregates), and finally applies co-localization analysis to characterize the presence of aggregates inside cells.
+For each image, **AggreQuant** performs image pre-processing to correct for the presence of uneven illumination and digitization noise, then performs segmentation of the structures of interest (nuclei, cells, aggregates), and finally applies co-localization analysis to characterize the presence of aggregates inside cells.
 An illustration of the image processing pipeline is shown below.

 <IMG SRC="graphics/pipeline.jpg" style="float: left; margin-right: 10px;" />